 Environmental educators work in a variety of locations, including:

-In most cases, the minimum education requirement to work as an environmental educator is a university undergraduate degree.
 If you are a post-secondary student considering a career as an environmental educator, the following programs are most applicable:

 Growing up on a sheep farm, environmental educator Johanna Martin remembers "the environment was always kind of part of our life.”
 But it wasn’t until she attended an environmental science information night hosted by a local university that, as she tells it, "I said that’s what I want to do!!”
 Almost a decade later, the southern Ontario native is working in Whitehorse as head of environmental education for a local recycling company.